-If your freezer door keeps popping open, you should make sure it is not too full.
+If your freezer door keeps popping open, you should make sure it is not too full of food.
 You may also want to take a look at the door seal.
-Finally, you should also take a look at the ground and the legs of your freezer to make sure they are properly balanced.
+Finally, you should also take a look at the ground and the legs of your freezer to make sure they are level.

 Even though it can be difficult to deal with a freezer that keeps popping open, there are options available.
 We have done a lot of research to figure out why freezer doors keep popping open.
 That’s way, you can take a look at the list below, figuring out why your freezer is having so many problems remaining closed.